-Join our 21-day Ghana Bird Photography Tour where our local expert leaders will help you to get that perfect picture, dedicating quality time to the species you want to photograph.
-This is in sharp contrast to many standard birding tours where photographers can often be left feeling frustrated that they missed that perfect shot when the group moved on.
+Our 25-day Ghana Bird Photography Tour is moderately paced available on request. our local expert leaders will help you get that perfect picture.
+We dedicate quality time to the species you want to photograph and there's plenty to choose from: Ghana has over 760 bird species.
+A Ghana birding photo tour is unlike many standard birding tours, where photographers can often be left feeling frustrated that they missed a photo opportunity because the group moved on.

-Our highly experienced team can design tailored Ghana bird photo tours around the guest's target bird or mammal species or, alternatively, visitors can join one of our scheduled small group photographic tours.
-With its developed infrastructure, Ghana is a must-visit for any birding, nature and photography enthusiast, offering as it does a safe, friendly and hassle-free environment.
+Our highly experienced team can design tailored tours around the guest's target bird or mammal species or, alternatively, visitors can join one of our scheduled small group photographic tours.
+With its developed infrastructure, Ghana is a must-visit for any birding, nature, and photography enthusiast and offers a safe, friendly and hassle-free environment.

 Our expert local tour leaders are of international standard, know all the birds by song/call and, most importantly, where to find them.
-Their 100% record of finding the White-necked Rockfowl, aka Yellow-headed Picathartes, and Egyptian Plover, as well as offering the chance to photograph some of the 12 West African Upper Guinea endemic species that occur in Ghana, makes for a spectacular trip for our bird photography tour participants.
+They have a 100% success rate of finding the White-necked Rockfowl - also known as the Yellow-headed Picathartes - and Egyptian Plover.
+They also offer the chance to photograph some of the 12 West African Upper Guinea endemic species that are found in Ghana.
+This promises to be a spectacular trip for our bird photography tour participants.

 Ghana Bird Photography Tour highlights include:

-- Shai Hills -It's a Coastal Savannah suitable for Bird photography.
-Some of the species are; Violet Turaco, Double-toothed Barbet, White-crowned Cliff Chat, Blue-bellied Roller and many more
+- Shai Hills - This coastal savannah is ideal for bird photography.
+Some species we might see are: Violet Turaco, Double-toothed Barbet, White-crowned Cliff Chat, Blue-bellied Roller and many more.

-- Ankasa -Spending time around the forest pools to photograph Hartlaub's Duck, White-bellied, Shunning-blue and Blue-breasted Kingfishers.
-We also spend time to look for the mythical Nkulengu Rail as well as the most sought after Akun Eagle Owl
+- Ankasa - Here we spend time around the forest pools to hopefully photograph Hartlaub's Duck, White-bellied, Shining-blue and Blue-breasted Kingfishers.
+We will also look for the mythical Nkulengu Rail as well as the sought-after Akun Eagle-owl.

-- Bonkro -A special day for photographers as we spend more time on the prehistoric Yellow-headed Picathartes
+- Bonkro - This is a special day as we spend time photographing the prehistoric Yellow-headed Picathartes.

 - Mole - Much more open habitat for bird photography.
-Here we a walk around the park as well as driving deeper inside.
-The waterholes can be productive during the heat of the day
+Here we walk around the park as well as driving deeper inside.
+The waterholes can be really active during the heat of the day.